 Pragmatically, you can distinguish three integration modes: synchronous API interaction for master data and user functions, asynchronous event processing for telemetry/alarms, and scheduled batch/ETL jobs for historical data and reporting.
 What matters is not just the technology, but the requirements for consistency, throughput, and error handling.

-Technical Recommendation: For sensor and plant telemetry, use a pipeline with local edge filtering and subsequent streaming ingestion (Kafka, MQTT) instead of direct 1:1 posts to CAFM.
-For master data, use CDC-based approaches (e.g., Debezium) to avoid dual-write problems.
+Technical Recommendation: For sensor and plant telemetry, rely on a pipeline with local edge filtering and subsequent streaming ingestion (Kafka, MQTT) instead of direct 1:1 posts to CAFM.
+For master data, use CDC-based approaches (e.g., Debezium, to avoid dual-write problems.

-• When latency is critical: Edge processing + local rules engine to trigger alarms immediately.
+- When latency is critical: Edge processing + local rules engine so alarms are triggered immediately.

-• When many systems are synchronized: Middleware/ESB or iPaaS with transformation logic and replay capability.
+- When many systems need to be synchronized: Middleware/ESB or iPaaS with transformation logic and replay capability.

-Concrete Example: A regional energy supplier coupled its CAFM an SAP S/4HANA and an IoT platform.
+Concrete example: A regional energy provider linked its CAFM to SAP S/4HANA and an IoT platform.
 IDoc-based master data synchronization ran via a transformation layer, telemetry was recorded and pre-filtered via a Kafka cluster.
 Result: Financial accounting and CAFM had consistent asset IDs, while maintenance teams reacted to critical alarms within seconds.

-A common Errors in practice is to build integrations only point-to-point.
-The result is brittle interfaces, lack of observability, and complex error analysis.
-Build monitoring metrics, dead-letter queues, and documented fallbackstrategy mechanisms.
+A common mistake in practice is to build integrations solely on a point-to-point basis.
+This results in brittle interfaces, a lack of observability, and complex error analysis.
+Implement monitoring metrics, dead-letter queues, and documented fallback strategies.

-Key point: Eventual consistency is normal in distributed integrations – plan reconciliation processes and automation for reconciliation errors.
+Key point: Eventual consistency is normal in distributed integrations – plan for reconciliation processes and automation for synchronization errors.

 Selection Criteria and Evaluation Matrix

-Practical finding: An evaluation matrix is not Inventory; it is the control instrument for decisions.
-In practice, clear pass/failcriteria and weighted scores separate serious candidates from long-running tender deadwood.
+Practical finding: A scoring matrix is not an inventory; it is the steering tool for decisions.
+In practice, clear pass/fail criteria and weighted scores separate serious candidates from long-running tender deadwood.

 Structure Proposal: Structure the criteria into five dominant areas: Functional Fit, Integration and API Maturity, Operational Safety & Compliance, Total Cost of Ownership (TCO) and Supplier Risk & References.
 Each area is assigned a weighting that corresponds to your strategic priority.